Search: 10486 results

 Were not the Ethiopians and the Lubim a very great army, with war-carriages and horsemen more than might be numbered? but because your faith was in the Lord, he gave them up into your hands.

-And Asa in the thirty and ninth year of his reign was diseased in his feet, until his disease was exceeding great: yet in his disease he sought not to the LORD, but to the physicians.
+And Asa in the thirty-ninth year of his reign was diseased in his feet, until his disease was extremely great; yet in his disease he did not seek Jehovah, but the physicians.

 And Jehoshaphat his son reigned in his stead and was mightier than Israel.

-And his heart was lifted up in the ways of the LORD: moreover he took away the high places and groves out of Judah.
+And his heart was courageous in the ways of Yahweh.
+Moreover, he removed the high places and the Asherahs from Judah.

 And they taught in Judah, and the scroll of the law of Yahweh [was] with them when they went around in all the cities of Judah, and they taught the people.

-And the terror of Jehovah was upon all the kingdoms of the lands that were round about Judah, and they made no war against Jehoshaphat.
+The terror of the Lord was on all the kingdoms of the lands that surrounded Judah, so they didn’t fight against Jehoshaphat.

 And it will be Jehoshaphat went and was great even to above; and he will build fortresses in Judah, and cities of stores.